 The Hero’s Journey

-Joseph Campbell’s seminal 1949 book The Hero of a Thousand Faces popularized the notion of the hero’s journey.
+Joseph Campbell’s seminal 1949 book The Hero of a Thousand Faces popularized the notion of the Hero’s Journey.
 Campbell argued that many of humanity’s most famous stories share a common narrative blueprint that is particularly resonant with the human spirit.
-Campbell’s work has since offered a template for some of the most famous modern stories, including Star Wars, The Matrix, and The Lion King.
+Campbell’s work has since offered a template for some of the most famous modern Western literature and film, including Star Wars, The Matrix, and The Lion King.

 The archetypal hero’s journey has many different elements.
 But it can perhaps be distilled down to a few key steps.
 First, a person sets out on an adventure into the unknown amidst some sort of crisis in the world.
 Along their path, they receive unexpected aid and face various trials and tribulations.
-Eventually, they achieve victory or resolution.
+They make a crossing out of the ordinary into adventure and the unknown.
+Eventually, they achieve victory or resolution in some sort of internal or external battle.
 And then, finally, they return home with both the world and themselves forever transformed.

-And yet, too often, our ideas of heroism distract us from our purpose.
+And yet, too often, our ideas of heroism and quests distract us from our purpose.
 Rather than empower and guide us, they can distort our understanding of how change actually works and our individual roles within it.
+They can lead us to put intense pressure on ourselves to do more and to fix it all.

 The hero’s journey suggests that external transformation in the world (i.e., social change) hinges on a singular hero overcoming whatever ails the kingdom.
 The hero – through their incredible power, courage, and ingenuity – changes the world forever and returns forever changed themselves.
 Based on the blueprint of these powerful hero stories, many of us perhaps strive to be that hero ourselves.